mmatteo-hub/SofAR_Assignment1/README.md

 Here we present a schematic graph of the architecture used in the assigment in which are highlighted only the most relevant topics, services and actions used and also the developed nodes.
 A more complete schema would include also all the nodes, topics, services and actions that are defined inside the Nav2 architecture but we decided to not show them on purpose for sake of clarity.

 In the graph, the arrows have the following meaning:
-* topic: the message is sent to the node in the direction of the arrow.
+* topic: the message is sent to the node in the direction of the arrow;
-* service: the service is provided by the node in the direction of the arrow.
+* service: the service is provided by the node in the direction of the arrow;
 * action: the action is provided by the node in the direction of the arrow.
 &nbsp;
 &nbsp;